acesyde/acesyde.github.io/content/posts/2025/04/how-we-use-mise-at-work-part-3/index.md

 hugo serve
 ```

-## In the real world
+## 💼 In the real world

-So now we have all necessary information to move forward and I will share with how we do it in our company.
+Now that we’ve got the basics down, let’s look at how we’ve applied this setup in our actual day-to-day work.

-### Centralized repository
+### 📦 Centralized task repository

-We have created a centralize repository to be able to share these tasks with all projects, we also decided to create a specific project structure.
+To encourage reusability, we created a centralized repository with a clear structure for all shared tasks:

 ```shell
 .